Zayah117/fullstack-nanodegree-vm/README.md

 6) Once inside the virtual machine: 'cd /vagrant/tournament' to navigate to the tournament folder

+7) Run 'psql -f tournament.sql' to setup database

-7) Run 'python tournament_test.py' to test code
+8) Run 'python tournament_test.py' to test code